11 May 2018 Travel

 For planning a campervan road trip anywhere in the world, we've selected this gem:

-This book is one of the most beautiful travel book there is on the market!
+This book is one of the rare travel books out there mixing beauty and practicality!
 It is not only a travel guide but will inspire you to visit places you'd never even considered before!
-Lonely Planet’s Epic series have created a new must read, to give you all the inspiration you need for your next road trip.
+Lonely Planet’s Epic series have created a new must-read, to give you all the inspiration you need for your next road trip.

 Illustrated with some of the most breathtaking photographs, and heartfelt first-hand accounts, this hardback will most certainly hold an important place on your bookshelf and help you prepare for any of your campervan trips in style.
 If you're lacking inspiration, or want to know more about "less travelled by" roads, this is the one!